 Workflow integrated with Adobe Lightroom Classic

-With the external module designed for Lightroom Classic, you can process your images directly from the Adobe program, in one of two ways:
+Thanks to the Lightroom Classic plug-in, you can process your images directly from the Adobe program, in one of two ways:

 - In Lightroom Classic, select the image or images you would like to process.

 - The first time you use the module, or if you are using a new camera and/or a new lens, a dialog box will ask you to download and install the relevant DxO Optics Module.
 If a dialog box does not open, skip to Step 4.
 Click on Download the selection.
-After installion, Click on Save.
-You will not need to restart your computer.*
+After installation, click Save.
+(You will not need to restart your computer*).

-- A dialog box will show a progress bar and the estimated remaining time.
-You can cancel by clicking “X” at the end of the progress bar.
+- A dialog box will show a progress bar and the estimated time remaining.
+You can cancel by clicking the “X” at the end of the progress bar.

 - A new dialog box will confirm that the photos have been processed.
 Click OK.
-You can disactivate this window by clicking Don’t show again.
+(You can deactivate this window by clicking Don’t show again.)

-- After processing, Lightroom Classic automatically shows the collection generated.
-This collection, identified by the date and time the photos were processed, is filed under a larger collection named DxO PureRAW 2.
+- Once processing is complete, Lightroom Classic automatically shows the files in a new Collection.
+This Collection, identified by the date and time the photos were processed, is filed under a Collection Set named DxO PureRAW 3.

-All DxO PureRAW 2 collections are created automatically starting with the first time it is used, and new collections are added as photos are processed.
+DxO PureRAW 3 automatically creates a Collection Set the first time it is used, and new Collections are added as photos are processed.

 If you process images a second time, the suffix “-2” is simply added to the name of the processed images.
 Further edits are tagged with “-3,” “-4,” etc.

-*The installation of DxO’s Optics Module, editing method, file format, and destination folder are the same when using DxO PureRAW 2’s standalone mode.
+*The installation of DxO’s Optics Module, editing method, file format, and destination folder are the same when using DxO PureRAW 3’s standalone mode.
 See Processing Photos (standalone mode) for details of the available options.

-- All metadata from the original images are transfered to the processed images, including the star rating, keywords, IPTC fields, EXIF data, etc.
+- All metadata from the original images are transferred to the processed images, including the star rating, keywords, IPTC fields, EXIF data, etc.

-- If you process images that have already been edited in Lightroom Classic, the corrections to the originals will be automatically applied to the processed images.
-This applies to all tools in the Processing module, including the Mask (local adjustment), crop, and black-and-white conversion tools as well as the application of input profiles and pre-defined development settings.
+- If you process images that have already been edited in Lightroom Classic, any changes made to the originals will be applied automatically to the processed images.
+This applies to all tools in the Develop module, including masks (local adjustments), crop, and black-and-white conversion tools as well as the application of input profiles and pre-defined development settings.

-- Of course, after processing, you can use all the tools in Lightroom Classic’s Processing module with the same range of editing options and possibilities as with the original RAW files.
+- Of course, after processing, you can use all of the tools in Lightroom Classic’s Develop module with the same range of editing options and possibilities as with the original RAW files.
 Corrections made after processing can be reversed, edited, and removed as many times as you like.

 Possible corrections with Lightroom Classic

-While the JPEG files produced by DxO PureRAW 2 should be thought of as finished files ready to be shared or printed, linear DNGs are more like RAW files that you can edit without restrictions in Lightroom Classic:
+While the JPEG files produced by DxO PureRAW 3 should be thought of as finished files ready to be shared or printed, Linear DNGs are more like RAW files that you can edit without any limitations in Lightroom Classic:

-- Color (HSL, color gradient, black & white conversion, etc.)
+- Color (HSL, Color Grading, black & white conversion, etc.).

 - Export to external editors (Photoshop, Nik Collection by DxO, DxO ViewPoint, DxO FilmPack, etc.)